qinghai-zheng/TRC-IMC/README.md

 # TRC-IMC
-Source codes of "Twin reciprocal completion for incomplete multi-view clustering" pubilished in IEEE TCSVT 2024
+Source codes of "Twin reciprocal completion for incomplete multi-view clustering" published in IEEE TCSVT 2024

 <img src="./TRC_Framework.png" width="75%">

 To prepare the incomplete multi-view data, please refer to "High-order Correlation Preserved Incomplete Multi-view Subspace Clustering (IEEE TIP 2022)", which is a good and inspirational work.
-The corresponding source codes can be also found in "https://github.com/guanyuezhen/HCP-IMSC"
+The corresponding source codes can also be found in "https://github.com/guanyuezhen/HCP-IMSC"

-If you find the codes useful in your research, please cite our work as follows, thanks.
+If you find the codes useful in your research, please cite our work as follows.
+Thanks.

 @article\{TRCIMC,<br/>
       &nbsp;&nbsp;&nbsp;&nbsp;title=\{Twin reciprocal completion for incomplete multi-view clustering\},<br/>